Akwaaba (Black Student Welcome)

 This AACRC choir concert features popular R&B music, spirituals and other forms of inspirationally diverse music.

 "Ushindi," which is Swahili for "victory," takes place towards the end of academic school year.
 Ushindi celebrates the achievements of the students from the Transitions program, the AACRC Choir and also recognizes other students who have demonstrated leadership on and off campus.

 Tyehimba is an Afrocentric graduation celebration designed for graduates of the University of Cincinnati to acknowledge their achievements.
-This cultural celebration is an expression of thanks to family friends, and the community for their assistance.
+This cultural celebration is an expression of thanks to family, friends and to the community for their assistance with helping the student matriculate through the University of Cincinnati.
 The word "Tyehimba" means "we stand as a nation."